bmscmoreira/VikunjaStyles/README.md

 The Vikunja Authors are having a lot of effort making this application feature-rich so styling issues are obviously less important at this time.

-I find Vikunja incredibly useful already but my eyes demand a dark mode and my huge lists demand a more compact layout – that's why I made stylesheet to accomplished it.
+I find Vikunja incredibly useful already but my eyes demand a dark mode and my huge lists demand a more compact layout – that's why I made these stylesheets to accomplish it.

 CAUTION: this is an UNOFICIAL mod, not related with Vikunja Authors: this means it may break sometimes, altought I'll try to make it always compatible with the more recent versions of Vikunja.